The idea started as a joke. My friend Val had collected enough hot sauces to fill a shelf, and one night she said we should taste them all.

 How to build a good lineup

-Think of the twelve bottles as a narrative arc, not a random assortment.
+Think of the bottles as a simple arc, not a random pile.
 You want:

 Building variety